-Geranium circulation, aids breathing, balances emotions
+Geranium circulation, aids breathing, balance emotions

 Jasmine analgesic, antispasmodic

-Neroli-reduces fear, anxiety
+Neroli reduces fear, anxiety

-Rose-tones uterus, increases circulation, antidepressant, calms nerves,
+Rose-tones uterus increases circulation, antidepressant, calms nerves,

-Clary Sage-tension reliever, creates euphoria
+Clary Sage-tension reliever creates euphoria

 Gentle Baby (Young Living)

 T.E.N.S.
-Unit TENS (transcutaneous electrical nerve stimulation)
+Unit TENS (transcutaneous electrical nerve stimulation) can reduce labor pain

 Using the Gate Control Method of pain relief a TENS unit can be a God send during labor, especially if you don’t want to expose your baby to medications.